Akuli/jou/doc/tutorial.md

 Note that `int`s can be negative, but bytes cannot.

 Sometimes `int` isn't big enough.
-If `int` wraps around unexpected, you usually get negative numbers when you expect things to be positive, and you should probably use `long` instead of `int`.
+When `int` wraps around, you usually get negative numbers when you expect things to be positive, and you should probably use `long` instead of `int`.
 **Jou's `long` is 8 bytes (64 bits)**, so twice the size of an `int` and hence much less likely to wrap around.
 To create a `long`, add `L` to the end of the number, as in `123L` or `-2000000000000L`.